So you’ve decided to move to Portugal? Great choice!

 - You can’t move freely to another EU country.
 That would require an entirely separate visa issued by the other country.

-The basic eligibility requirements for the Portugal D7 visa are simple:
+The basic eligibility requirements are as follows:

 - Holding a non-EU/EEA/Swiss passport